jiiz/venue-api/README.md

 Clone the project in the folder of your choosing.

 Configure FourSquare API credentials by adding the maven profile below to your maven user specific settings.xml file (`/Users/[user]/.m2/settings.xml` on Windows).
-You can also can supply the credentials on command line, see details below.
+You can also can supply the credentials from command line, see details below.
 ```xml
 <profile>
     <id>venue-api</id>